Most kids love water. Swimming, splashing, stomping, pouring, stirring. Water play is splishy, sploshy fun!

 RELATED: Getting Started with Water Play for Babies

-5. Take your child’s cooking play outside – tea set, pots and pans, cups and saucers, spoons for stirring.
+5. Tea Party: Take your child’s cooking play outside – tea set, pots and pans, cups and saucers, and spoons for stirring, then add water, and even a little sand if you’re feeling brave.

-6. Try water play with natural materials – small river stones, seed pods, leaves, small sticks and bark.
+6. Keep It Natural: Try water play with natural materials – small river stones, seed pods, leaves, small sticks and bark.

-7. Choose a range of objects that will float and some which will sink.
+7. Floating and Sinking: Choose a range of objects that will float and some which will sink.
 Notice these properties out load as your child plays with the objects in the water.

-8. Challenge your child to make a boat from recycled materials and add your child’s plastic people or animals for a day of boating on the water.
+8. Build a Boat: Challenge your child to make a boat from recycled materials and add your child’s plastic people or animal figurines for a day of boating on the water.

-9. Give your child a bucket of water and a chunky paintbrush for water painting.
-You will be amazed how much fun toddlers have with this one.
+9. Water Painting: Give your child a bucket of water and a chunky paintbrush for water painting.
+You will be amazed how much fun toddlers and preschoolers have with this water play activity.

-10. Be brave and add sand for some seriously fun play with mud!
-Make mudpies and mud cakes or sand castles.
+10. Get Muddy: Go all in and add sand for some seriously fun play with mud!
+Make mudpies and mud cakes or drip castles!
+Here you’ll find our pick of fifteen of the best mud play ideas.

 Christie you're excellent at demonstrating ways to allow learning to happen naturally through play.